 If you’ve never had nasi lemak, get ready to fall in love—and learn how to make this fragrant, multi-textured Malaysian meal from Kopitiam chef Kyo Pang, who was a 2019 James Beard Awards semifinalist for Chef of the Year NYC.

-Kopitiam is a Malaysian-style coffee shop (where you might well spot celebs) on the Lower East Side, specializing in Nyonya cuisine, a blend of Chinese and Malaysian ingredients and flavors.
+Kopitiam is a Malaysian-style coffee shop (where you might well spot celebs in normal, non-COVID times) on the Lower East Side, specializing in Nyonya cuisine, a blend of Chinese and Malaysian ingredients and flavors.
 Chef Pang’s family has run similar shops in Penang for two generations, and now she’s carrying on the tradition in New York, bringing home-style Malaysian food to happy, hungry crowds.
 She characterizes Baba-Nyonya dishes as colorful and incredibly flavorful.
 Nasi lemak, the national dish of Malaysia, is definitely both those things.

 Nasi lemak was traditionally eaten for breakfast to fuel farmers before they went to work, and it’ll certainly get you going in the morning, but it’s also delicious any other time of day.